-Internet access at the field station is wireless, but can be slow.
-This means that smartphones, iPads, tablets and computers of all kinds should be able to connect to the internet, but sending emails with images is going to be tough.
+Internet access at the field station is wireless but can be slow.
+This means that smartphones, iPads, tablets, and computers of all kinds should be able to connect to the internet, but sending emails with images is going to be tough.
 We strongly recommend that you do not rely on it to be available to you every day.
 Sending an email once every three days or so is a reasonable estimate to provide to your family.
 See the section on phones to learn about other ways in which to communicate with home from the field station.

-The best way to stay in touch with your family is through your phone.
+The best way to stay in touch with your family is on your phone.
 The phone network accessible at the Los Amigos and Inkaterra is called “Claro.”
 Contact your cell service provider and make sure that you can pick up Claro service while in Peru.
 Then, purchase an international calling plan, pre-paid minutes, or some kind of international texting plan.
 This will allow you to communicate with your family at home, as and when you want.

 Things to consider: If your phone is not compatible with Claro, you can rent a cell phone in the Lima airport with a local number.
 You can communicate by services like Whatsapp while you are in Puerto Maldonado because your hostel has wireless internet service, but remember that the internet can often be slow or inaccessible at the field station.

 You will do your own laundry at the field stations, so bring (preferably) biodegradable laundry detergent from the US with you.
 You don’t need a lot of it, so a 10 oz bottle of liquid or a small packet of powder should be more than enough for the duration of your stay.
-You can purchase non biodegradable detergent as well as clothes pins (to secure your washing to a line for drying) in the Puerto Maldonado market.
+You can purchase non-biodegradable detergent as well as clothespins (to secure your washing to a line for drying) in the Puerto Maldonado market.